 “I didn’t push [Jimmy] at all.
 Right from the get-go, the one constant with him was he kept saying, ‘I want the truth.
 I want the whole story.’
 It was never one of those deals where ‘We must put this in,'” Chattman recalled.
-“In terms of the Nancy situation, I asked him the question a couple of times.
+“Regarding the Nancy situation, I asked him the question several times.
 I went online, and there was a lot of stuff that I also heard that I took to him.
 And his story never wavered.
-And the way it’s in the book is the way it was told to me.”
+And the way it’s in the book is how it was told to me.”

 Chattman said that while the criminal charges left a “blemish” on Snuka’s legacy, he does not think they should define it.

 “I don’t think it’s Chris Benoit.
 I’ll say that much.
 I don’t think you erase him from memory,” Chattman said.
 “All I’ll say is I think his legacy is intact.
 Ultimately, you look at what he did in the ring, and it’s remarkable.
 And he was an innovator, and he inspired so many people.
 But it’s a touchy subject.
 It’s hard because we’re talking about a human life that passed away.
 Me, personally—if you ask me, ‘Do you think Jimmy did it?’
 No. I met him, and he was the kindest man possible.
 I just look at the whole thing as a shame because there’s a loss of human life there.”